DeepInside-Informatics/kco/README.md

 ### Common Issues

 1. **No pods found for TargetApp**
    - Verify label selectors match your application pods
    - Check that pods are running in the specified namespace
+   - For direct URL mode, selector can be a dummy value

 2. **GraphQL endpoint unreachable**
    - Ensure your application exposes the GraphQL endpoint
    - Check network policies and firewall rules
    - Verify the endpoint path is correct
+   - For port-forwarded endpoints, use `--address 0.0.0.0` to bind to all interfaces
+   - Test connectivity: `curl -X POST $ENDPOINT -H "Content-Type: application/json" -d '{"query": "{ __schema { queryType { name } } }"}'`

 3. **Actions not executing**
    - Check operator logs for action execution errors